peterp/redux-http-basic-auth-example/README.md

 You'll find that most API requests typically dispatches the same 3 actions as above: `API_REQUEST`, `API_SUCCESS`, and `API_FAILURE`, and as such the majority of the request/ response code can be pushed into [middleware](https://github.com/reactjs/redux/issues/99#issuecomment-112198579).

+We fetch the hash authentication token from the store and setup the request.
 ```
 const hash = getState().user.hash
 return fetch(`https://httpbin.org/get/friends/`, {